Solar For Business

 - Last, award your business to a full-service solution provider that can handle the rest of the work for you – from financing to system design and construction, grid connection, and maintenance.
 For this final and most critical step, choose a partner with strong financial backing that assures you of long-term support, and demonstrated experience building and supporting solar infrastructures of the size and complexity your business demands.

 All in all, the easiest and most successful route to receiving the benefits of solar power is to work with an expert solar partner.
 With more than 350 megawatts of high-profile solar installations, REC Solar is the contractor of choice for engineering, procurement, and construction of solar power systems.
-We have saved millions of dollars for customers across the United States, including commercial enterprises, schools, municipalities, federal agencies, and other public- sector organizations.
+We have saved millions of dollars for customers across the United States, including commercial enterprises, schools, municipalities, federal agencies, and other public-sector organizations.
+Visit our Case Studies page to learn more about how we have helped our customers incorporate solar and battery storage into their energy portfolios.

 As a 20-year veteran of solar energy system design, installation, and operation, REC Solar was recently acquired by Duke Energy Renewables, a subsidiary of one of America’s largest electric utilities.
 Through this relationship, you’ll reap the benefits of solar expertise combined with financial strength, lifetime dependability, and cost-saving relationships with all major component providers.
 This unrivaled technical and economic strength is your assurance of a high quality, low-cost self-generation system with exceptional long-term support.